jkstill/oracle-demos/select-vs-assign/README.md

 You probably would not notice the difference in singleton events that happen too quickly for a human to perceive the difference in timing.

-But when scaled up such as I have done here, the differences are easy to see.
+But when scaled up, such as I have done here, the differences are easy to see.

 Will using a direct assignment make a noticable difference in a PL/SQL program that does it only once?
 Probably not.